xatier/dockerfiles/wireguard/README.md

-# Wireguard (with Dante)
+# Wireguard

-This container runs wireguard and the dante socks proxy server
+This container runs wireguard and my [toy socks5 proxy server](https://github.com/xatier/toy-socks5).

 ## Configurations

 - Specify your wireguard config in `Makefile`.

+- Which proxy to use (see [entrypoint.sh](entrypoint.sh)).
+  - This will use my toy socks5 proxy written in Go.
+  - There is also a Python version available.
-- Search for `XXX` on my changes in `sockd.conf`.
+  - [dante] Search for `XXX` on my changes in `sockd.conf`.

 ## Build